 Once you have beaten your Candida, what’s next?
 Well, it’s certainly not a great idea to immediately go back to your original diet.
 After all, that’s the diet that probably caused your Candida overgrowth in the first place.

 In this phase you should start to gradually reintroduce certain foods into your diet.
-Low-sugar fruits like green apples are a great example, and you might also start reintroducing some beans.
+Low-sugar fruits like green apples and berries are a great example, and you might also start reintroducing some beans.
 If all goes well and they don’t cause a flare-up of your Candida symptoms, you can move on to reintroducing more foods.

 Will you ever return to your original diet?
 Probably not.
 The fact that you have suffered from Candida overgrowth already, might indicate that a regular diet will trigger that Candida again.
 However, once you’ve got this far I hope that you won’t even want to go back to sugary snacks or junk food.
 The healthy, energetic feeling that you get from a diet of nutritious whole foods is worth the cost of missing out on a few treats.